United States invasion of Panama: Background

 On the night following the war declaration, at approximately 9:00 p.m., four U.S. military personnel were stopped at a roadblock outside PDF headquarters in the El Chorrillo neighborhood of Panama City.
 Marine Captain Richard E. Hadded, Navy Lieutenant Michael J. Wilson, Army Captain Barry L. Rainwater, and Marine First Lieutenant Robert Paz had left the U.S. base at Fort Clayton and were on their way to have dinner at the Marriott Caesar Park Hotel in downtown Panama City.
-The Pentagon reported that the servicemen had been unarmed, were in a private vehicle and attempted to flee only after their vehicle was surrounded by an angry crowd of civilians and PDF troops.
+The Pentagon reported that the servicemen had been unarmed, were in a private vehicle, and had attempted to flee only after their vehicle was surrounded by an angry crowd of civilians and PDF troops.
 The PDF asserted later that the Americans were armed and on a reconnaissance mission.
 The PDF opened fire and Paz was fatally wounded by a round that entered the rear of the vehicle and struck him in the back.
 Hadded, the driver of the vehicle, was also wounded in the foot.
 Paz was rushed to Gorgas Army Hospital but died of his wounds; he received the Purple Heart posthumously.

 According to U.S. military sources, a U.S. Naval officer, SEAL Lieutenant Adam Curtis, and his wife, Bonnie, witnessed the incident and were detained by PDF troops.
 While in police custody, Curtis was beaten, and his wife threatened with sexual assault.
 Curtis spent two weeks in the hospital recovering from the beating.
 On December 16 Bush ordered the execution of the Panama invasion plan; the military set H-Hour as 0100 on December 20.